MINUARTIA ATTICA subsp. IDAEA

 1) Cymes, lax, few- to many-flowered (3-20 flowers).

-2) Stalks, (pedicels) longer than sepals.
+2) Pedicels, longer than the sepals.

 3) Sepals, 2-5 mm ovate-lanceolate, usually glandular-pubescent.

-4) Petals acute, widest below the middle, more or less ½-1½ times as long as the
+4) Petals, acute, widest below the middle, more or less ½-1½ times as long as the

 sepals.